dongkichan/dongkichan.github.io/README.md

 7. **Comprehensive Automation**: Complete suite of PowerShell scripts for optimization, conversion, HTML updates, auditing, and cleanup
 8. **Quality-Optimized Compression**: Different quality settings per image type (85% for photos, 90% for certificates/logos) for optimal balance

-### CSS Architecture Transition
+### CSS Architecture

-The project is currently transitioning from a single monolithic CSS file (`styles.css`) to a modular architecture using CSS imports.
-The new structure uses `main.css` as the entry point that imports all other CSS files.
-During this transition period, both approaches coexist:
+The project uses a modern modular CSS architecture with `main.css` as the entry point that imports all other CSS files.
+This structure provides better organization and maintainability:

-1. The HTML file still references `styles.css` directly
-2. The new modular structure with `main.css` is being set up in parallel

-Once the transition is complete, the HTML will be updated to reference `main.css` instead of `styles.css`, and the monolithic `styles.css` file will be phased out.
+1. **main.css**: Entry point that imports all component and section-specific styles
+2. **Modular Structure**: Separate files for variables, base styles, components, and sections
+3. **Legacy Support**: The original `styles.css` is maintained for reference but no longer actively used

+This architecture allows for better code organization, easier maintenance, and improved development workflow.

 ## License